 In the 90s and early 2000s, if you were selling telecom services, you dealt with a company’s IT person.
 Now, often you could be dealing with an office manager or administrator who really doesn’t know the technology.
 Why have someone whose area of expertise is not technology making telecom decisions?
 Call a telecom agent instead.

 The agent can evaluate your company’s requirements and find you the most appropriate service at the best price.

 Telecom contracts typically run 36 months.
-Even if your office manager is involved for the whole three years and has gained some expertise, everything has changed since then.
+Even if your employee has been involved for the whole three year period and has gained some expertise, everything has likely changed since then.

 Expert telecom agents deal with technology on a daily basis and keep abreast of all the latest products and services.

 When I started in telecom, the phone company was the only game in town, and it could afford to train its employees.
 I received eleven weeks of training at the phone company in Phoenix, AZ, and ten weeks at the phone company in San Diego.
 Today, that type of training is unheard of.

 Salespeople learn on the job and have to lean on their sales engineers and manager.
 The trouble is, the inexperienced salespeople on a phone company sales team typically outnumber the experienced sales engineer and manager, so those people aren’t always available to guide the inexperienced reps.

 However, Telecom agents have years of experience and will guide the customers better than the company reps.